Marcos30004347/gauss/README.md

 # Gauss Symbolic Math Library

-A Computer Algebra Library written on C++ and ported to Javascript using WebAssembly.
+A Computer Algebra Library written on C++ and ported to the Web using Javescript and WebAssembly.
+I developed this project during the COVID-19 pandemic as a way to learn how algebraic systems work.
+The project implement state of the art algorithms and its very similar to the Sympy library available for python.
+But implemented in C++.

+This project is currently being used in another project of mine that is my implementation of online algebraic systems such as Wolfram alpha called mathemagic.

 ![](assets/gauss.jpg)